-- Unforeseeable or avoidable;
+- Unforeseeable or unavoidable;

-- Close in time to the assessment, or where you can demonstrate that the circumstances continued to have an impact on their academic performance in the assessment.
+- Close in time to the assessment, or where you can demonstrate that the circumstances continued to have an impact on their academic performance in the Assessment.

 You cannot appeal just because you disagree with the examiner or you want a remark.
 The University will not consider any appeals which challenge academic judgement.